-Coaching Certification: All Coaches (paid or volunteer) must successfully complete, prior to being board approved, the National Federation of High School sports "Fundamentals of Coaching" and "Concussion in Sports" courses.
+Coaching Certification: All Coaches (paid or volunteer) must successfully complete the National Federation of High School sports "Fundamentals of Coaching" and "Concussion in Sports" courses.
 Head Varsity coaches must have a valid Arizona Teaching Certificate, Arizona Coaching Certificate or NFHS Level 1 Certificate on file or recorded in the office of the principal or his/her designee.